ChrisMwenda/darasa_back_end/README.md

 For this app, active_model_serializers gem was used. gem "active_model_serializers" is inserted into the gemfile and run bundle install to install.
 Now we can use a generator to create a new serializer Serializers gives ability to create the exact structure for the data to expose as JSON from the api
 Endpoints

-GET /airlines - returns a list of all available airlines in the database GET /airlines/:id - return a airline matching the specified id GET /reviews - returns a list of all available reviews including user and airline in the database POST /reviews - creates a review and associtates with the specified user and airline in the database